 The analysis is done frame by frame; therefore in the case of more than one cell, sorting is needed to separate the lines belonging to each cell.
-Here, the three time courses are shown in an Excel sheet before and after sorting, with the area values converted from pixels to square micrometers (in red).
-Each column is then exported to a separate text file.
+Here, the three time courses are shown in an Excel sheet before sorting.
+One of these is shown after sorting, with the area values converted from pixels to square micrometers (in red).
+Each time course is then exported to a separate text file.

 SCREEN: Sorting has been performed to separate the lines belonging to each cell and red columns appear with converted area values.